Understanding Consent: What It Is and How to Get It

 Alcohol, Drugs, and an Inability to Consent

 If your partner is drunk, high, passed out, or asleep, they are unable to give enthusiastic and informed consent.
-Do not pressure an inebriated person to fuck you.
+Do not pressure an inebriated person to have sex with you.
 Never, ever, ever simply have sex with someone who can’t react at all.
 Remember, you’re looking for someone who is capable of understanding exactly what you’re asking for and giving you an enthusiastic, gigantic “Yes!”
-If you’re in doubt about their ability to consent, don’t fuck them.
+If you’re in doubt about their ability to consent, don’t get naked with them.

 There should be no confusion about consent.
 You either have an enthusiastic, willing yes or you don’t.
 Either your partner is fully in the moment with you or they aren’t.
 If for any reason your partner doesn’t seem to be excited, informed, or absolutely, 100 percent willing, stop.
 Ask them if everything is okay.
 Make sure they still consent.
 And if they say no, behave like the adult you are, and respect their wishes.
 Enthusiastic and informed consent leads to better sex for everyone.